 One of the biggest potential benefits of team selling is better information-sharing.
 However, team communication won’t be effective if you aren’t working from one source of truth.
 To create a successful environment for team selling, you need a central place for documentation.

-Make sure all key players have access to the same information, a process that can be as simple as documenting and sharing files from Google Drive or integrating data on a platform like the Lucidchart Sales Solution.
+Make sure all key players have access to the same information, a process that can be as simple as documenting and sharing files from Google Drive or integrating data on a platform like Lucidchart.

 Hold regular deal reviews

 Feedback from a cross-functional sales team is one of the biggest advantages of team selling.
 Regular and timely feedback throughout the sales cycle helps sales organizations pinpoint what works and what doesn’t for each account.
 It contributes to a culture of continuous learning so that your sales team adapts and improves with every account.